VforVitorio/f1-vlm-analysis/README.md

 ### Model Selection Rationale

-- **BLIP-base**: Industry-standard baseline, fast, reliable, no prompts
+- **BLIP-base**: Industry-standard first-gen VLM, VisionEncoderDecoder with ViT+BERT, proven reliability on diverse datasets
-- **GIT-base**: Lightweight and efficient, excellent speed/quality balance, minimal VRAM usage, no prompts
+- **GIT-base**: Lightweight VisionEncoderDecoder with ViT+GPT2, excellent speed/quality balance, strong generalization
-- **Swin-Tiny-DistilGPT2**: Ultra-lightweight with prompt tuning, Swin Transformer for better hierarchical features, trained on COCO
+- **Swin-Tiny-DistilGPT2**: Experimental VisionEncoderDecoder with Swin+DistilGPT2 - **negative control showing checkpoint quality matters more than architecture**

+All three models share the same **VisionEncoderDecoder architecture** (vision encoder → cross-attention → language decoder) which enables reliable operation on 4GB VRAM.
+None support prompt tuning - all use direct image-to-text generation trained on COCO captions.

+**Key Finding**: Despite identical architecture, **BLIP and GIT produce relevant F1 captions** while **Swin-Tiny generates generic COCO descriptions** (baseball, tennis, motorcycles).
+This demonstrates that model checkpoint training quality and generalization capability are more critical than architectural choices when working with domain-specific datasets.
+Swin-Tiny is kept in the comparison as experimental evidence of this phenomenon.

 ### Quantization Strategy